alissa-huskey/python-class/docs/glossary.md

 Software Development Concepts
 -----------------------------

+* **Code Editor**: A text editing program specifically for code with features like syntax highlighting and code formatting.
+Some examples include VS Code, Atom, Sublime and Vim.

+* **Command Line**: In casual use, people usually mean accessing the operating system's shell, usually with a terminal emulator.
+See also, Console, Terminal.

+* **Compile**: The process by which the computer translates source code from one programming language to a lower-level language to create an executable program.
+A language that must be compiled is called a *compiled language* and the program that does this for a particular programming language is called a *compiler*.
+Python is an interpreted language, so it does not need to be compiled.
+Some compiled langauges include C/C++, Java and Go.

 * **Console, System console**: Comes from a time when early text-based computer systems with a keyboard and monitor interface were used to interact with servers or mainframes.
 In modern usage people usually mean accessing the operating system's shell, usually with a terminal emulator.
 In repl.it, the right-most pane is referred to as the console.

+* **IDE, Integrated Development Environment**: A program dedicated to software development usually including a code editor, debugger, version control management, and build/execution features.
+Examples include repl.it, Eclipse, Thonny, and Pycharm.

+* **Interpret**: The process by which the computer directly executes source code without that code needing to be compiled first.
+The program that does this for a particluar programming language is called an *intrepreter*.
+A programming language that does not need to be compiled is called an *interpreted language* or sometimes a *scripting language*.
+Python is an interpreted language and Python code is executed by the Python Interprter.
+  Some other interpreted languages include Ruby, PHP and Perl.

+* **Prompt**: Characters displayed by the interpreter to indicate that it is ready to take input from the user.

 * **REPL (Read-Evaluate-Print-Loop)**: An interactive tool or environment that takes code input, evaluates (executes) it, and displays the results to